HaxeFoundation/haxe-evolution/proposals/0013-destructor.md

 ### Plateform-specific hooks

 The last alternative is to rely on plateform-specific termination hooks, like PHP's [`register_shutdown_function()`](https://www.php.net/manual/en/function.register-shutdown-function.php).
-The big show stopper here is that we loose the versatility of Haxe language over compiler-time flags.
-This introduce boilerplate code, and is not testable.
+The big show stopper here is that we loose the versatility of Haxe language over conditional compilation flags.
+It introduces boilerplate code, and is not testable.

 ```haxe
 final class Main {